The Unit Circle

 \[\sin \alpha = \frac{\text{opp}}{\text{hyp}}=\text{opp} \hspace{1cm} \cos \alpha = \frac{\text{adj}}{\text{hyp}}=\text{adj}\]

-As can be seen in the applet, it is also true that \(\sin \alpha = y(A)\) and \(\cos \alpha = x(A)\) where \(x(A)\) and \(y(A)\) are the \(x\)- and \(y\)-coordinate respectively of \(A\).
+As can be seen in the worksheet, it is also true that \(\sin \alpha = y(A)\) and \(\cos \alpha = x(A)\) where \(x(A)\) and \(y(A)\) are the \(x\)- and \(y\)-coordinate respectively of \(A\).
 Using the coordinates of \(A\), instead of ratios of sides in a right-angled triangle, we can extend the definition of sine and cosine so they are defined for all angles.

-In GeoGebra, all angles are shown as positive and less than \(360^\circ\).
+In GeoGebra, all angles are shown as non-negative and less than \(360^\circ\).
 However, if an angle is extended from the positive \(x\)-axis in a clockwise order, it is a negative angle.
 Furthermore, angles can be larger than \(360^\circ\).
 Using the unit circle definition of sine and cosine, these functions are defined for all angles.
 Note that the triangle definition is still valid for an angle \(\alpha\) if \(0\lt \alpha \lt 90^\circ\).

 The graphs of sine and cosine

-of sine or cosine for all values of \(x\).
-The parts of the graphs that are plotted in the applet above, are
+If you enter sin(x) or cos(x) in the input bar in GeoGebra, you will see the graphs of sine or cosine for all values of \(x\).
+The parts of the graphs that are plotted in the applet above, are repeated infinitely many times.
+The functions are periodic and the period is \(360^\circ\).

 If \(f(x)\) is a periodic function with period \(P\), then \(f(x)=f(x+P)\) for all \(x\).